Orlando Central Florida Convention and Hospitality Update and 2022

 The convention centers we have is a significant contribution to the US economy under normal conditions.
 But what about now and what’s to come?
 Business events, whether they be conventions, conferences, congresses, trade fairs, or any other type of corporate event, sustain almost 26 million in employment in more than 180 countries across the world.

-According to the analysis, the business events industry has a $621.4 billion direct influence on global GDP, making it the world's 22nd largest economy.
+According to the analysis, the business events industry has a $621.4 billion direct influence on global GDP, making it the world’s 22nd-largest economy.
 The impact of the meetings industry is sometimes overlooked because corporate events are so decentralized.
-But it's more than simply the expense of a few nights in a hotel or the reservation of a conference center.
+But it’s more than simply the expense of a few nights in a hotel or a reservation at a conference center.
 The sector supports jobs in airports, cafés, bars, restaurants, and retail, as well as tourism destinations that many conference attendees visit in addition to the events.
 For example, take the OCCC.
-Every dollar spent by a convention attendee or exhibitor supports and develops employment in the local community, raises finances for critical services, and puts money in the hands of tens of thousands of residents.
-According to research conducted by PFM Group Consulting, the typical OCCC visitor has a $2,229 economic effect on the local economy; this figure is used to assess the entire economic impact of events held at the OCCC's rentable 2.1 million square feet of exhibit space.
+Every dollar spent by a convention attendee or exhibitor supports and develops employment in the local community raises finances for critical services, and puts money in the hands of tens of thousands of residents.
+According to research conducted by PFM Group Consulting, the typical OCCC visitor has a $2,229 economic effect on the local economy; this figure is used to assess the entire economic impact of events held at the OCCC’s rentable 2.1 million square feet of exhibit space.

 One such business is ETHOS Event Collective: “Over my 25 years in the industry, I’ve experienced all types of circumstances and occurrences that can have a significant impact on meetings and events,” said Joe Fijol, ETHOS Principal, Florida.
 “The events of the [2020] are a wake-up call.
 They have signaled the vital need for a business to enhance personal connections through technology and research at all levels while also accepting the social responsibility to align the needs of its meetings and events with those of their host communities.”